 Can you pay contractors in Switzerland in your home currency?

-Opting for the local currency (Swiss franc or CHF for Swiss-based contractors) is typically advisable when compensating international contractors.
+Opting for the local currency (Swiss franc or CHF for Swiss-based contractors) is advisable when compensating contractors in Switzerland.
 Nevertheless, some contractors might favor alternative currencies like USD for payment.
+In those instances, you must document that you'll be paying them in a different currency in your contract.

 Can you manually pay contractors in Switzerland?